 Save the Administrator password somewhere so you don’t lose it.

-Open an RDP session with the Elastic IP you associated with your Windows instance, using the Administrator account and the password you just acquired.
+Open an RDP session with the Elastic IP address you associated with your Windows instance, using the Administrator account and the password you just acquired.

 When prompted in Windows about making your PC be discoverable, choose “No”.